include-jacopo/McHome/readme.md

 Our project will include the possibility to search for quick and simple recipes based on specific ingredients with attention to healthy meals.
 Due to the ease and immediacy of use, our project will consist in a web application for smartphones.

-# Milestone 2: Prototyping and Heuristics - McHome
+# Milestone 2: Prototyping and Heuristics

 ## Storyboards